PereiraLegend/My_Public_Projects/README.md

 * A simple Calculator created in JavaScript, HTML and CSS;

 * A Python program using a GUI for generating basic list files;

+* The Legendary Game called Pong Made in C using Open Gl made by me;

 Well it's just the beginning, but soon I'll fill in more projects 😅 😉